SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Results

 \subsection{Behavioral Personality}

-Figure 8 provides a multidimensional analysis of SOTA model performance by correlating reasoning robustness (SIP-F1) with three meta-behavioral indicators: model-reported confidence, perceived task difficulty, and generation efficiency (Average Tokens).
-This holistic view allows us, for the first time, to transcend beyond mere accuracy scores and profile the \textbf{``Behavioral Personalities''} of state-of-the-art LLMs in specialized scientific environments \cite{zhu2025personality, kadavath2022,evaluating2023jiang}.

-\textbf{Overconfidence and Reliability} A critical highlight of our study is the exposure of the \textbf{``Overconfidence Gap,''} primarily manifest in models like \textit{gemini-3-flash-preview}.
-Despite reporting the highest self-confidence ($\sim$0.90), its SIP-F1 (0.71) significantly lags behind the frontier, revealing a personality we define as the aggressive personality.
-Scientifically, this misalignment suggests a failure in \textit{metacognitive calibration}: the model generates authoritative, expert-sounding physical explanations while lacking the underlying logical integrity to ensure their validity.
-This ``Epistemic Hubris'' is particularly hazardous in surface physics; for instance, confidently misidentifying a Friedel oscillation as a covalent bond can lead to erroneous structural models.

-In sharp contrast, the wise personality (exemplified by the \textit{gpt-5} series is characterized by a high correlation between perceived difficulty and confidence.
-These models exhibit a sophisticated awareness of their own knowledge boundaries, lowering their confidence when confronted with complex scenarios such as FFT analysis of disordered lattices.
-This calibrated self-awareness transforms them from mere black-box predictors into reliable scientific collaborators.

-Most strikingly, the introduction of \textit{qwen3.5-plus} redefines the performance ceiling of this benchmark.
-It achieves a breakthrough Exact Match (EM) of 0.832 and an unprecedented SIP-F1 score of 0.881, significantly outpacing the frontier \textit{gpt-5} series.
-Crucially, its Delta gap between SPC and SIP-F1 is a mere 0.016.
-This microscopic penalty indicates that despite its exceptionally high recall, it produces virtually zero hallucinatory false-positives. \textit{qwen3.5-plus} proves that absolute supremacy in PhD-level SPM reasoning is achievable when a model successfully marries the "Wise" conservative selection strategy with an vastly expanded scientific knowledge base, effectively eliminating the trade-off between recall and precision.

-\textbf{Logical Depth and Token Efficiency} We observe a clear trade-off between output conciseness and reasoning integrity.
-Models like \textit{qwen-vl-max} represent the \textbf{``Naive Intuitionist''} profile---producing rapid, low-token responses that are adequate for Level-1 observational tasks but collapse under Level-5 evaluative reasoning.
-Our findings indicate that scientific robustness in the physical sciences is intrinsically tied to the ``depth of pondering''; without sufficient token-space to traverse the latent physical constraints of a problem, models inevitably resort to shallow heuristics, further justifying the necessity of the SIP-F1 penalty for punishing such speculative shortcuts.
+\textbf{Logical Depth and Token Efficiency.} We observe a clear trade-off between output conciseness and reasoning integrity.
+Models like \textit{qwen-vl-max} represent the ``Naive Intuitionist'' profile---producing rapid, low-token responses adequate for Level-1 observational tasks but collapsing under Level-5 evaluative reasoning.
+Our findings suggest that scientific robustness in the physical sciences is intrinsically tied to the ``depth of pondering''; without sufficient token-space to traverse the latent physical constraints of a problem, models inevitably resort to shallow heuristics.